Can I obtain a Green Card through the 245(i) Life Act?

 Example 2: Tom filed an immigrant petition for his brother, Nathan, before April 30, 2001.
 Nathan did not have any children when the petition was filed.
 However, if Nathan had children before April 30, 2001, his children may be allowed to adjust status using the 245(i) Life Act.

 Example 3: Evan is a U.S. citizen.
 Evan marries Jenny, who entered the U.S. unlawfully.
 Evan filed an immigrant petition for her before April 30, 2001.
 Before the petition was approved, Evan and Jenny divorce.
 In 2019, Jenny marries John, a U.S. citizen.
 Jenny may be able to adjust status using the 245(i) Life Act.

 Why was my 245(i) Life Act application denied?

 The 245(i) Life Act application process is complicated.
 If you believe that you may qualify under the 245(i) Life Act contact an experience attorney to analyze your case.
 Attorney Nguyen has successfully argued 245(i) eligibility with the U.S. Citizenship and Immigration Services (USCIS) and before the Executive Office of Immigration Review (EOIR).

 The Law Office of David Nguyen, PC has successfully handled hundreds of immigration petitions and/or applications – and can assist you with your immigration needs.

-For more information on Can I qualify for a Green Card using 245i Life Act, a free initial consultation is your next best step.
+For more information on Can I qualify for a Green Card using 245i Life Act, a consultation is your next best step.
 Get the information and legal answers you are seeking by calling (281) 777-1236 today.
 We have two convenient locations in north and south Houston, Texas.